aws-ia/ecs-blueprints/examples/rolling-deployment/README.md

   - 2 Target groups
   - 2 Autoscaling groups + Cloudwatch rules for it
 - CI/CD
-  - 1 CodePipeline pipeline
   - 1 GitHub integration
+  - 2 CodePipeline pipeline
   - 2 CodeBuild Projects
   - 2 ECS Rolling Deployment cofigurations
   - 1 S3 Bucket (used by CodePipeline to store the artifacts)